bhisaac/5eFP/5eFP-SRD.md

 When you score a critical hit, you get to double the attack’s damage against the target.
 A critical hit does not double the damage of any secondary game features resolved after the attack.

-For example, suppose you are playing a character with the damage party buff and attack with a dagger, which deals 1 point of slashing damage on a successful attack.
+For example, suppose you are playing a character with the damage group role and attack with a dagger, which deals 1 point of piercing damage on a successful attack.
 If you score a critical hit with the dagger, it deals 2 points of damage, rather than 1.
-Since you have the damage party buff, after resolving the attack, you then deal 1 point of damage to a creature within 1 square of the original target.
+Since you have the damage group role, after resolving the attack, you then deal 1 point of piercing damage to a creature within 1 square of the original target.
 The extra damage isn't doubled.
 If the attack involves additional damage, such as from the rogue’s Sneak Attack feature, you double this damage as well.

 ### Damage Types